Smoke Detectors and Americium

 Formation of americium

 Typical used fuel from a power reactor contains about 1% plutonium.
-Of this, about 12% is the plutonium-241 isotope, which has a half-life of only 14 years, decaying to Am-241 through emission of beta particles.
+Of this, about 10-14% is the plutonium-241 isotope, which has a half-life of only 14 years, decaying to Am-241 through emission of beta particles.
+Hence old civil plutonium has significant amounts of it.
 Am-241 has a half-life of 432 years, emitting alpha particles and gamma radiation to become neptunium-237.

 The plutonium-241 is formed in any nuclear reactor by neutron capture from uranium-238.
 The detailed steps are: